Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_container_apps_arm_template/_index.md

   ![Screenshot showing connecting to the VM using Bastion](./08.png)

-  > **NOTE: When using Azure Bastion, the desktop background image is not visible.
-Therefore some screenshots in this guide may not exactly match your experience if you are connecting with Azure Bastion.**
+  > **Note:** When using Azure Bastion, the desktop background image is not visible.
+Therefore some screenshots in this guide may not exactly match your experience if you are connecting with Azure Bastion.

 ### Connect using just-in-time access (JIT)